 God took my burden (a bad breakup during my pregnancy) and molded it into a blessing.
 An unconditional love that’s patient and kind.
 That protects and forgives.
 That heals and trusts.
 That turns flaws into beauty marks.
 God’s love is pure, which is the meaning of my daughter’s name.

 I learned the meaning of grace and realized I didn’t lose myself after all.
 I just reinvented who I was, perhaps changing for the better.
-I became more determined and tolerant and less selfish and fearful.
+Life taught me to be more determined and tolerant, while letting go of selfishness and fear.
+Stepping out of that stranger’s bathroom and showing up for my daughter shaped the woman I am today.

 This story was originally published in the TEDx Pittsburgh’s first annual zine.